U.S. Department of Health & Human Services Funding and Resources

 Announces grant funding opportunity awards for formula and discretionary funding amounts and detailed summaries for Substance Abuse and Mental Health Services Administration (SAMHSA) grants.
 Funding awards can be sorted by Notice of Funding Opportunities (NOFOs), fiscal year (FY), and state.

-Provides an overview of medications for opioid use disorder (MOUD) and medications for alcohol use disorder (AUD), as well as information on opioid treatment programs (OTPs).
+Provides an overview of medications for opioid use disorder (MOUD) and medications for alcohol use disorder (MAUD), as well as information on opioid treatment programs (OTPs).
 Describes current federal regulations and requirements for practitioners to prescribe MOUD.
 Includes information and training resources for healthcare providers, researchers, and patients.

 Directory of certified opioid treatment programs available in each state that treat addiction and dependence on opioids, such as heroin and prescription pain relievers.